 However, I later found out that a friend of mine was a master at crowdfunding – he’d recently raised £500k – and he could have dramatically improved my chances of success.
 The lesson here was to make sure you do a full audit of all your friends, family and contacts and try and make the most of their knowledge.
 There will be a lot more opportunity at your fingertips than you think.

 After the small setback of Kickstarter failing I created a basic website using Shopify and started taking pre-orders on the maps.
 I borrowed £500 from my brother to give the illustrator a down payment and then paid off the rest as the pre-orders came in.
-Getting attention was basically a process of telling everyone I knew and using Instagram and Twitter to show progress and pictures of early drafts.
+Getting attention was basically a process of telling everyone I knew, using my Instagram Business account and Twitter to show progress and pictures of early drafts.
 I also got a couple of burger bloggers to cover Food Hoods when I had the Soho map ready.

 Aside from the delicious food tasting opportunities, what gives you the most satisfaction from the business?